Ganga004/Users/README.md

 Its all about Microservice Communication and API Gateway

-Need to import Users, Deparment, Service-registry, Api gateway
+Need to import Users, Deparment, Service-registry, Api gateway in your IDE

 SQL Table data: